loicrouillermonay/Machine-Learning-Projects/README.md

 The goal of this project is to practice audio processing in a classification scenario with Data Handling in Audio domain.
 This dataset contains 8732 labeled sound excerpts (<=4s) of urban sounds from 10 classes.
 Audio files are converted to spectrogram images and then are classified with fastai's vision learner.

-As of September 8, 2020, among the 7630 participants registered for this specific competition at Analytics Vidhya, this notebook obtained the 16th ranking in the leaderboard with an accuracy of 98% with the train dataset and 77% with the test dataset.
+As of September 8, 2020, among the 7630 participants registered for this specific competition at Analytics Vidhya, this notebook obtained the 16th ranking in the leaderboard.